B34MR/CORES/README.md

     Contribution thanks to Bill Harshbarger

-    This tool 'cores.py' will launch a Python SimpleHTTPServer configured with HTML & JavaScript code to execute and perform a CORS Proof of Concept (PoC) vulnerability.
+    This tool 'cores.py' will launch a Python SimpleHTTPServer configured with HTML & JavaScript code to execute a CORS Proof of Concept (PoC) vulnerability.
     At a minimum the user will need to supply a URL vulnerable to excessive CORS along with the correct HTTP (-m)ethod.